freemocker/eth-scanner/README.md

 $ npm start
 ```

 ***[Note] It runs with MongoDB driver by default.
-Switching to Posgres driver requires only the following one change to any of database strategy object of your choice***
+Switching to Posgres driver requires only the following one change to any of database strategy object of your choice:***

 ```
 {